NKRAFAVoiceAI/FakeVoiceDetection/README.md

 # NKRAFA Thai Dataset

 The authors of the paper used the dataset from the Spoke task of Navaminda Kasatriyadhiraj Royal Air Force Academy (NKRAFA).
 This is a dataset of non-parallel utterances from TM03 (male) speaker.
-10 reals, 10 fakes.
+There are 10 reals and 10 fakes for test in the real situation.

 Download the dataset from the command line.
 ```